“I Wish My Teeth Were Brighter… What Are My Options?”

 Food and Drink

-Tobacco, both smoking and chewing tobacco can cause substantial yellowing of the teeth with regular use.
+Tobacco, both smoking and chewing tobacco, can cause substantial yellowing of the teeth with regular use.
 This is usually the result of a combination of tar and nicotine, and it can make your teeth yellow in a very short period of time.
-There are many reasons to quit smoking and avoid tobacco, and your smile is one of them.
+There are many reasons to quit smoking and avoid tobacco, and having whiter teeth is one of them.

 Poor Oral Care Habits